cloudy-astrophysics/bug-tracker-migration-test/README.md

       * `p:minor`
       * No prefix for keywords
   * There are some examples in the sample YAML config, but these were done by hand
   * I have now mainly done this.
-I wrote a script <utils/extract-tag.py> that writes a YAML file of all the labels after removing spaces and commas and the like, then pasted it into the config file and did a bit of hand-editing.
-Here is a sample:
+I wrote a script [extract-tag.py](utils/extract-tag.py) that writes a YAML file of all the labels after removing spaces and commas and the like, then pasted it into the config file and did a bit of hand-editing.
+Here is a sample mapping from trac "types" to github "labels":
 	```yaml
 	type:
 	  '#color':			  '0366d6'